Furniture shopping can be a lot of fun. We often pick furniture for its functionality but also because it is aesthetically pleasing.

 - Make it and/or import it for the purpose of trade or business;

-- Sell, rent, offer or expose it for sale or rent the article in respect of which the design was registered.
+- Sell, rent, or offer the article, or expose it for sale or rent if it is similar or identical to the registered design.

 Though the exclusive ownership lasts for 10 years, you have to pay a renewal fee after six months of registration, as well as within the first five years of the exclusive ownership registration so that your ownership stays effective for the 10 years.

 However, though you can register your design, you should be aware that after you have applied your design would be checked for accuracy.
 The government also checks their database to make sure that your design is original and is not the same or similar to another design in its database.